ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **O2.4** For Push Transfers, the RPP MUST provide operations for the Gaining Client to explicitly approve or reject a pending transfer request.
 The RPP MUST reject any approval or rejection attempts not initiated by the designated Gaining Client.

-**O2.5** The RPP MUST provide an operation for the Initiating Client to cancel its own pending transfer request.
+**O2.5** RPP MUST provide an operation for the Initiating Client to cancel its own pending transfer request.
 The RPP MUST reject any cancellation attempts not initiated by the Initiating Client.

-**O2.6** The RPP MUST provide an operation to query the status of a pending or recently completed transfer request.
+**O2.6** RPP MUST provide an operation to query the status of a pending or recently completed transfer request.
 This operation MUST be accessible to the Sponsoring Client and the Gaining Client.

 **O2.7** The response to a successful object transfer MUST include a representation of the transferred object and a list of any associated objects that were also transferred.